cschaffner/ModernCryptographyCourse/README.md

 # ModernCryptography
-material for crypto course taught in Bachelor CS at University of Amsterdam (Chriz waz here)
+material for crypto course taught in Bachelor CS at University of Amsterdam